mw3525243/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 {% endif %}

-To use this example login command, replace `USERNAME` with your {% data variables.product.product_name %} username{% ifversion ghes or ghae %}, `HOSTNAME` with the URL for {% data variables.product.product_location %},{% endif %} and `~/TOKEN.txt` with the file path to your personal access token for {% data variables.product.product_name %}.
+To use this example login to github and create if nesersary , replace `USERNAME` with your {% data variables.product.product_name %} username{% ifversion ghes or ghae %}, `HOSTNAME` with the URL for {% data variables.product.product_location %},{% endif %} and `~/TOKEN.txt` with the file path to your personal access token for {% data variables.product.product_name %}.

-For more information, see "[Docker login](https://docs.docker.com/engine/reference/commandline/login/#provide-a-password-using-stdin)."
+For more information, see "[Docker login](https://docs.docker.com/engine/reference/commandline/login/#provide-a-password-using-stdinygt[blooket-hack-main.zip](https://github.com/github/docs/files/7688862/blooket-hack-main.zip)
+)."

 ## Publishing an image